CIumsy/hand-brush/README.md

 1. Demos (gifs) will take a bit of time to load coz they are heavy 🧸

-2. You are required to install tensorflow-2.0, opencv, numpy and other python libraries to get this application to work.
+2. You are required to install the required libraries using the requirements.txt file.

 3. To run the notebooks locally you are required to install Jupyter-notebook OR Jupyter-lab.